-The extracted maize phenology dataset has great implications for crop field management and studies of the response of maize phenology to the changing environment.
-There are noticeable differences in crop growth due to diverse local climates, soil properties, and anthropogenic activities (such as sowing dates).
+mates, soil properties, and anthropogenic activities (such as sowing dates).
 The derived phenology product with a fine spatial resolution can delineate the difference and provide corresponding information to improve the field management and yield estimation (Zeng et al., 2020; Bolton and Friedl, 2013).
 In addition, this phenology product can also be used to investigate the response of crop phenology to global warming (Badeck et al., 2004; Niu et al., 2021).
 However, this study does not consider land cover changes (e.g., urban expansion and planting system change), which needs to be further investigated.
-For example, the maize distribution was regarded as persistent in our study over the past decades.
+For example, the maize distribution was regarded as consistent in our study over the past decades.